dunglas/mercure/spec/mercure.md

 topic=https://example.com/books/1&topic=https://example.com/users/foo/?topic=https%3A%2F%2Fexample.com%2Fbooks%2F1&private=on
 ~~~

-The subscriber is subscribed to `https://example.com/books/:id` that is a URL Pattern matched by the
+The subscriber is subscribed to `https://example.com/books/:id` which is a URL Pattern matched by the
 canonical topic of the update.
 This canonical topic isn't matched by the topic matcher
 provided in its JWS claim `mercure.subscribe`.
 However, an alternate topic of the update,
 `https://example.com/users/foo/?topic=https%3A%2F%2Fexample.com%2Fa-random-topic`, is matched by it.